-Cary Memorial Building on Tuesday evening during the 2022 midterms
+Cary Memorial Building in Lexington MA, on Tuesday evening during the 2022 midterms

 Cary Memorial Building is the polling place for voters in precincts 4 and 6.
 (Sophie Culpepper / LexObserver)